alaym3/musician-network-analysis/README.md

 # MusicianNetworkAnalysis

-This project contains files and notebooks that analyse the network of essentially all musicians on Wikipedia.
+This project contains files and notebooks that analyse the network of essentially all musicians on Wikipedia, which is shown in [this website](https://sites.google.com/view/avalanche-of-music/).
 The accompanying files must be downloaded to ensure the notebooks run successfully.

-**Notebook FullNetwork.ipynb contains both of the below in a single version, but it's gigantic.**
+**Notebook FullNetworkLyricAnalysis.ipynb contains both of the below in a single version, but it's gigantic.**

 **A. Musician Network: MusicianNetworkAnalysis.ipynb**